ghotala/gauge-chart/README.md

 Proper display depends on styling of `<g>` element, which is poorly supported in IE (tested on 9 and 11).
 As a workaround, computed msTransform property is copied to attributes on four main layers, but other properties (fill, stroke etc.) are not copied and may not have any effect, depending on browser version.

-Animations can cause severe performance issues on IE 9.
+Looped animations can cause performance issues, especially on IE 9.
 It's being worked on, but there's only so much that can be done.
 Consider turning them off if this occurs.

 ## Install